ymlasu/para-atm/docs/src/gnats.rst

 Here, the user-defined :py:meth:`simulation` method on line 2 is defined to accept an argument, :code:`my_parameter`.
 Once the simulation class is instantiated, repeated calls can be made using different parameter values, as shown on lines 6 and 7.

-If the simulation method itself returns values, :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.__call__` stores these in the `'sim_results'` key of the dictionary that it returns.
+If the simulation method itself returns values, :py:meth:`~paraatm.io.gnats.GnatsSimulationWrapper.__call__` stores these in the :code:`'sim_results'` key of the dictionary that it returns.
 For example:

 .. code-block:: python
     :linenos: